Pic courtesy: Bank of America Chicago Marathon / chicagomarathon.com.Last updated: August 2026

 2. Time Qualifier (Guaranteed)

-Runners who have completed a certified marathon within the Chicago Marathon’s age-graded qualifying time standards can apply for a guaranteed entry.
+Runners who have completed a certified marathon within the Chicago Marathon’s age-graded qualifying time standards can apply for guaranteed entry.
 Qualifying times are based on your age on race day (October 11, 2026) and must be achieved at a USATF, World Athletics, or equivalent certified race completed on or after January 1, 2024.
 Only full marathon times qualify — half marathon times are not accepted.

 3. International Tour Operators (Guaranteed — Best Route for Indian Runners)